threefoldfoundation/www_threefold_io/content/page/careers/jobs/plan_5/plan5.md

 options: ''
 ---

-You will be focusing on further developing either our new operating system Zero-OS, Dital Twin, blockchain layers or other products we are building.
+Join the core developer team working on our operating system Zero-OS, Dital Twin, blockchain layers or other products we are building.